cathuy/compt1800webapp/README.md

 ## General Info
 This browser based web application to help users to check a restaurant status, promotions, protocol is applied, make a take out order, and make reservation.

-Thuy - checkstatus.html
+Thuy - index.html
-Long - index.html
+Long - listRestaurant.html
-Chris - profile.html

 ## Technologies
 Technologies used for this project: